-The fundamental learning outcomes upon graduation for all graduate students of the Department of Geography and Environmental Studies are to have a working knowledge of the core concepts of geography as well as an insightful understanding of the essential concepts of their particular specializations that would be expected at the master's level of study.
+The fundamental learning outcomes upon graduation for all graduate students of the Department of Geography and Environmental Studies are to have a working knowledge of the core concepts of geography as well as an insightful understanding of the essential concepts of their specializations that would be expected at the master's level of study.

 Leveling courses may be taken at any accredited institution.
-They may be taken before or after initial enrollment in the M.S. program but should be taken as early as possible in the course of study.
+They may be taken before or after initial enrollment in the M.A.Geo. but should be taken as early as possible during study.
 Students completing a leveling course at a college or university other than Texas State should provide a copy of a grade report or transcript to the Graduate Coordinator as soon as possible after completing the course to ensure that the appropriate leveling course requirement has been satisfied.